jmrr/phd_thesis/Viva/preparation.md

 etc.

 * From Introduction:

- > *The same images can be used for training and query,
+ > The same images can be used for training and query,
  > therefore training data may contain unsystematic views of an object.
  > Training a classifier with this data may introduce bias and can lead to
- > ``solving'' the dataset, i.e. over fitting the categorisation model to the
+ > _solving_ the dataset, i.e. over fitting the categorisation model to the
- > particularities of the training set.*
+ > particularities of the training set.

  If training and query sets are of totally different quality, classifiers
     have it very difficult to overfit, so they will have to learn the